grafana/faro-web-sdk/demo/docs/features/measurements.md

 Besides the automatically captured measurements, Grafana JavaScript Agent API also provides a `pushMeasurement` method that can be used to track measurements.

-**The captured measurements are stored in Loki instead of Prometheus to avoid scalability issues caused by labels.**
+**Captured frontend measurements are stored in Loki instead of Prometheus to avoid cardinality issues.**

 ### API